 The recipient of the award may be an instructor, administrator, adult learner, school trustee or other active supporter of the programs.
 Nominations may be made by email using the nomination form attached below.

-Subject line: The Jack Henshaw Award Nominee Nomination Form
+2023 Jack Henshaw Award Nomination Form

-2020 Jack Henshaw Award Recipient
+2022 Jack Henshaw Award Recipient